-"Where you have dense stands of balsam fir, it kills them all and it's quite the tinderbox," said Jon Sellnow, the Duluth-based NRCS district conservationist who has since taken a job with the Minnesota Board of Water and Soil Resources (BWSR).
-"The treatment is to reduce the fire hazard, but at the same time
+"Where you have dense stands of balsam fir, it kills them all and it's quite the tinderbox," said Jon Sellnow, the Duluth-based NRCS district conservationist who now works at BWSR.
+"The treatment is to reduce the fire hazard, but at the same time open up that dead canopy for regeneration and, if needed, re-establishment in the understory."

 Lake County is at the epicenter of an outbreak that extends to northern St. Louis County, the southern edge of Cook County and the Duluth area.
 Outbreaks generally occur on a 30-year cycle.
-This one is expected to